WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 ### uniq - finding unique values
-- The *uniq* command extracts unique lines from the input.
+- The *uniq* command extracts "unique" lines from the input.
-- It is usually used in combination with *sort* to count unique values in the input.
+- It is usually used in combination with *sort*, and can be used to count unique values in the input.

 ```bash
 # To get the list of chromosomes in the genome_2 bed file use: